Russell-Waterhouse/blog/content/post/my_style.md

 version of the program is deployed.

-Now I know that there are many reasons not to use end-to-end tests, but allow me to argue against the most common issues:
+Now I know that there are many reasons not to use end-to-end tests, but allow me to argue against the most common objections:

 1. They're flaky.